 *Foreign language is not required for admission; however, students may fulfill the UW-Parkside graduation requirement in foreign language by taking two years of the same foreign language in high school.

-In addition to high school curriculum, academic factors include high school class rank, high school grade point average, trends in grades and ACT/SAT test scores.
+In addition to high school curriculum, academic factors include high school class rank, high school grade point average, trends in grades.
 Nonacademic factors may include but are not limited to community service, leadership experience, special talents and diversity in personal background and experience.

 Students likely to be admitted will have: